 Gases that are turned off are not used in decompression calculations.
 All gases that are turned on will be used in decompression calculations as appropriate.
-Read more about Decompression Information Accuracy on page 30.
+See the Decompression Information Accuracy section on page 29 for more information.

 If you increment past the number of gases available, the display will fall back out of the "Select Gas".